de Guerre": Names in CAPS

 items appearing above were obtained from some historical

-materials found in my office and thus may not be of the finest
+research materials found in my office and thus may not be of the

-reproduction quality (some of these copies are themselves 20
+finest reproduction quality (some of these copies are themselves

-old).
-Nonetheless, it is obvious that for hundreds of
+20 years old).
+Nonetheless, it is obvious that for

-styles of cases and other legal materials were frequently
+hundreds of years, styles of cases and other legal materials

 In any event, several courts have rejected this argument: